• Skip to primary navigation

 Egg-fried fish, cooked and plated on top of parchment on a white plate.

-Saeng sun Jun, or Korean-style flour and egg battered fish, is a simple pan-fried fish that can be served as an appetizer or a light main dish.
+Saeng sun Jun, or Korean Egg-battered Fish, is a simple pan-fried fish that can be served as an appetizer or a light main dish.
 Ready to eat in less than 15 minutes!

 Korean-style fried fish, plated with mango-avocado salad.